katcipis/sophia/notes/bitcoin.md

 from fraud, and routine escrow mechanisms could easily be implemented to protect buyers.
 ```

-You went completely on the side of protecting buyers, and then there is a mention
+You went completely to the side of protecting buyers, and then there is a mention
 of escrow mechanism that easily fix the issue for buyers that doesn't make any
 sense with the other properties of Bitcoin.